gubisim/design-notes/README.md

     - This can be okay if you are using floating placeholders (placeholder moves to label when there is input).
 - Put labels above input.
     -  Google’s UX researchers found that aligning labels above fields on the left-hand side increased form completion time.
 This is because it requires fewer ‘visual fixations’.
-- Input should be sized according to the size of the expected input (i.e. do not use full with for zip code input),
+- Input should be sized according to the size of the expected input (i.e. do not use full width for zip code input),
     - having the input larger than the expected input makes users second guess what they are supposed to do.
 - Action Buttons
     - Avoid generic words on the button for example "Submit", instead use descriptive words for example "Create Account", "Place Order", etc.